 The UWF Biology Coquina Research Experience (UWF Bio-CoRE) is an NSF-funded program created specifically for incorporating undergraduate research in the teaching labs to gain real-world research skills.

-UWF BIO-CoRE Summer Bridge Program is a four-week paid research program specifically designed for transfer students and to help transfer students easily transition into the Biology department by establishing research skills and developing strategies for academic and career success.
+UWF BIO-CoRE Summer Bridge Program is a three-week paid research program specifically designed for transfer students and to help transfer students easily transition into the Biology department by establishing research skills and developing strategies for academic and career success.

 UWF BIO-CoRE Summer Bridge Program benefits will include: